Ever feel like you’re caught in a tug-of-war?

 Read this article to get more tips on how to write in a conversational tone.

-Writing search engine optimized content is not enough.
-There’s got to be something more to content than ranking.
+Writing search-engine-optimized content is not enough.
 Your content should engage, leave an impression, and get the reader to take action.

-But how do you achieve these goals when 1,000 different bloggers are saying the exact same thing?
+But how do you achieve these goals when 1,000 different bloggers are saying the same thing?

 With storytelling, you stand out from a sea of competitors.
 It’s your unique perspective that helps you visualize a problem your audience faces, and solve the problem while keeping the reader engaged.